Curious as to how long your project will take?

 - Spacing: before and after in points, keeping in mind this flows throughout the entire template for each Style, regardless of surrounding Styles

+A reasonable amount of back and forth with drafts is built in to each Option, as long as the initial Scope of Work is adhered to.
+I’ve built in time for testing the Template and its Styles, to make sure the End User experience with the Template will be as simple as possible.
 While every attempt will be made to adhere to these guess-timates, changes to the Scope of Work will affect the time spent to achieve the desired end result.
-I only invoice for actual time spent; if everything goes quickly, I’ll invoice for less time.
-But please take note, if the Scope changes or other issues are raised, I’ll invoice for the actual time spent.
+I only invoice for actual time spent; if everything goes quickly, I invoice for less time.
+But please take note, if the Scope changes or other issues are raised, I invoice for the actual time spent.

-1 Page TemplateThis would be used for a simple letterhead, fax sheet, poster, meeting agendas, meeting minutes, leaflet, etc. One 8.5″ x 11″page template, taking into account everything from the ‘Provided by Designer’ section above.
-This can be provided with or without Style samples visible in the document body, which the End User would use for reference on how the document should look, but would delete before editing. |
+1 Page TemplateThis would be used for a simple letterhead, fax sheet, poster, meeting agendas, meeting minutes, leaflet, etc. One 8.5″ x 11″page template, taking into account everything from the Design Specifications section above. |

 |||

-Option 1 1 hour |
+| Option 1 1 hour |

 |